moonc4ke/laradock-guidelines/README.md

 ![your-site.conf](/images/conf.png)

+Make sure you use .dev.local at the end of each development server name

 2. Configure laradock .env file
     1. Rename COMPOSE_PROJECT_NAME to define the prefix of container names.
 For example, "bulve" or "patatas"
     2. Under php-fpm: